Jordan Journal of Physics. Vol. 9 (No. 1), pp. 1-30,

 , (10)

-where is the variation of the 4-potential of the acceleration
+where is the variation of the 4-potential

 and denotes the stress-energy tensor of the field of accelerations: